You want smart political talk without the meltdowns?

 I know, but this is your year, Sean.

-I'm glad you tried I mean don't get me wrong.
+I mean, don't get me wrong.

 I'm so glad that he canceled it because it deserved to be canceled.

-But if any year, if there was ever a year for it to happen, I I really would have liked for you to have been able to walk in there this year.
+But if any year, if there was ever a year for it to happen, I really would have liked for you to have been able to walk in there this year.

-Well, if he has one next year, maybe I'll consider, but I I was not planning on going, I can tell you right now.
+Well, if he has one next year, maybe I'll consider.

-And for some reason I always get sick on that day.
+And for some reason, I always get sick on that day.

-It's amazing every time, whatever the date happens to be, I get sick.
+Every time, whatever the date happens to be, I get sick.

 And I never get sick.